backstage/backstage/.changeset/popular-rules-hang.md

 '@backstage/plugin-tech-insights-common': patch
 ---

-Removed unecessary check in @backstage/plugin-tech-insights-backend
+Removed unnecessary check in @backstage/plugin-tech-insights-backend.

-Added new property 'result' in every CheckResult in @backstage/plugin-tech-insights-common
+Added new property 'result' in every CheckResult in @backstage/plugin-tech-insights-common.